trinodb/trino/docs/src/main/sphinx/installation/cli.rst

 Use the following CLI command line arguments to connect to a cluster that uses :doc:`certificate authentication </security/certificate>`.

-.. list-table:: CLI options for ertificate authentication
+.. list-table:: CLI options for certificate authentication
    :widths: 35 65
    :header-rows: 1